bunsvr/docs/docs/app/configs.md

 ## Directory Structure and Configuration Files

 ### Creating a Configuration File
 Stric requires a `config.ts` configuration file in each directory that contains routes, detailing the behavior and structure of these routes.
-Should you prefer JavaScript or a different file name, you must explicitly adjust the `app.options.config` setting:
+If you prefer JavaScript or a different file name, you must explicitly adjust the `app.options.config` setting:

 ```ts
 init({